-FXB started working in China in June 2006 and launched two Pilot Programs for Children in Luxi and Long Chuan in Yunnan, targeting mainly orphans and vulnerable children (OVC) affected by drugs and HIV/AIDS.
-UNICEF and the Beijing Institute for Information and Control evaluated these pilot programs in 2008 and highlighted significant increases in household income and assets, a 25% reduction in household debt, and significant improvements in children’s health, education levels, and emotional well-being.
-Among enrolled children who have lost both parents, emotional and psychosocial status had improved six-fold since enrolment in the program.
+FXB started working in China in June 2006 and launched two FXBVillage programs in Long Chuan in Yunnan, targeting mainly orphans and vulnerable children (OVC) affected by drugs and HIV/AIDS.
+UNICEF and the Beijing Institute for Information and Control evaluated these programs in 2008 and highlighted significant increases in household income and assets, a 25 percent reduction in household debt and significant improvements in children’s health, education levels and emotional well-being.
+Among enrolled children who lost both parents, emotional and psychosocial status improved six-fold since enrollment in the program.

 Our future plans

 - Bring 360 families out of extreme poverty.

 - Extend the plea for education in the community of Yi, which is still very reticent to send children to school.